Sexual Harassment in Engineering

 Persistent sexual harassment in STEM fields, and its adverse impacts on women’s careers, jeopardizes progress in closing the gender gap, damages research integrity, and results in a costly loss of talent.
 Academic sciences, engineering, and medicine share characteristics that create conditions for harassment, but many findings of the report are not limited to STEM field settings.
 Other fields within academia can be similarly male-dominated, hierarchical work and learning settings in which abusive cultures may form.
 Such environments can silence and limit the career opportunities for both the targets of the sexual harassment and bystanders, causing both men and women to leave their fields.

-This panel will include co-authors of the National Academies report alongside faculty from the University of Michigan’s College of Engineering.
 The panel will include a summary of the report, discussion from the report’s co-authors, commentary from disciplinary experts, and Q&A with the audience.